-The most common cause of colour disappointment is the difference between how light-based screens and ink-based paper display colour.
+The most common cause of colour disappointment is the difference between how light-based digital screens and ink-based paper display colour.

 Acrobat Viewing: Ensure you are not using a "web-based" preview setting in Adobe Acrobat.
 Use a professional viewing profile to see the most accurate representation of your final print.